Estecka/ArtArchive/Readme.md

 ## Introduction
 **ArtArchive** is a single-user gallery for PHP and MySQL, inspired by [Danbooru](https://safebooru.donmai.us)'s tagging system.

-Note that this software was primarily developed for my own personal usage.
+It's main purpose is to serve as an organizer rather than a portfolio.

-One feature that it will notably lack and that I don't plan on implementing yet is the ability to upload medias directly from the website's interface.
-All uploads shall be done via a FTP client.
+One feature that it will notably lacks as of now is the ability to upload medias directly from the website's interface.
+All uploads must be done via a FTP client.

 ## Requirements
 The server configuration used during developpement is: